baalajimaestro/aarch64-maestro-linux-android/README.md

-# aarch64-maestro-elf-android
+# aarch64-maestro-linux-android

-Just a static, bare-metal compiler, strimmed down
+Just a static compiler, strimmed down, with binutils and glibc from mainline.

 Revisions/Branches: